Continuum hypothesis: Arguments for and against the continuum hypothesis

 Historically, mathematicians who favored a "rich" and "large" universe of sets were against CH, while those favoring a "neat" and "controllable" universe favored CH.
 Parallel arguments were made for and against the axiom of constructibility, which implies CH.
 More recently, Matthew Foreman has pointed out that ontological maximalism can actually be used to argue in favor of CH, because among models that have the same reals, models with "more" sets of reals have a better chance of satisfying CH.

 Another viewpoint is that the conception of set is not specific enough to determine whether CH is true or false.
 This viewpoint was advanced as early as 1923 by Skolem, even before Gödel's first incompleteness theorem.
 Skolem argued on the basis of what is now known as Skolem's paradox, and it was later supported by the independence of CH from the axioms of ZFC since these axioms are enough to establish the elementary properties of sets and cardinalities.
 In order to argue against this viewpoint, it would be sufficient to demonstrate new axioms that are supported by intuition and resolve CH in one direction or another.
 Although the axiom of constructibility does resolve CH, it is not generally considered to be intuitively true any more than CH is generally considered to be false.

 At least two other axioms have been proposed that have implications for the continuum hypothesis, although these axioms have not currently found wide acceptance in the mathematical community.
 In 1986, Chris Freiling presented an argument against CH by showing that the negation of CH is equivalent to Freiling's axiom of symmetry, a statement derived by arguing from particular intuitions about probabilities.
-Freiling believes this axiom is "intuitively true" but others have disagreed.
+Freiling believes this axiom is "intuitively clear" but others have disagreed.